A Stress Induced Source of Phonon Bursts and Quasiparticle Poisoning: Introduction

 The most probable hypothesis is that multi-atom lattice rearrangements, i.e. microfractures, causes these phonon bursts.
 The athermal phonons released in this process can break Cooper pairs in a qubit's superconducting films or be directly sensed in an athermal phonon sensor.
 If these microfractures are driven by stress caused by differential thermal contraction of a detector's materials or support structure---glue, clamps, metal films, etc.---this hypothesis also naturally explains the time variation since cooldown: the system is slowly releasing thermal stress and coming into equilibrium.

-The CRESST dark-matter experiment has shown that stress-driven macroscopic fractures can cause phonon bursts~\cite{CRESSTMicrofractures}.
+The CRESST dark-matter experiment has shown that stress-driven macroscopic fractures can cause phonon bursts \cite{CRESSTMicrofractures}.
 Although the properties of their events---energy scale and time dependence---do not match the phonon bursts reported here, they provide an existence proof for stress-induced backgrounds in cryogenic devices.
 An earlier iteration of the experiment clamped sapphire crystals with sapphire spheres, which tightened into the crystals at cryogenic temperatures and produced highly concentrated stress at the sphere/crystal contact points.
 Their detectors exhibited an excess rate of keV- to MeV-scale phonon bursts and macroscopic cracking at the clamp contact points.
-Redesigning the structural support to reduce the clamping force decreased this background by orders of magnitude~\cite{CRESST-III, CRESSTMicrofractures}.
+Redesigning the structural support to reduce the clamping force decreased this background by orders of magnitude \cite{CRESST-III, CRESSTMicrofractures}.
 The observed bursts were found to be non-Poissonian, to not have noticeable time dependence in rate, and to occur at a much higher energy scale.
 These properties are incompatible with the low-energy background currently observed in cryogenic calorimeters and superconducting circuits; a different explanation is needed.